-- Awareness-raising and educational workshops, seminars and presentations: getting everyone, whatever their level and role, up to speed about social business, social media and organizational communication.
+- Awareness-raising and educational workshops, seminars and presentations: getting everyone, whatever their level and role, up to speed about business transformation, workplace automation, social media and organizational communication.

 - Developing social media guidelines and policies for the workplace.

-- Hands-on proactive “how to” workshops on topics ranging from the tactical: blogging (internal as well as external), for instance, and podcasting; to the strategic: reputation management, social media and crisis communication planning, identifying online influencers, and more.
+- Hands-on proactive “how to” workshops on topics ranging from the tactical: blogging (internal as well as external), for instance, and podcasting; to the strategic: augmenting your intelligence, social media best practice and crisis communication planning, identifying online influencers (even microinfluencers), and more.